French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

 Protein Boost

-Add a splash of vanilla protein shake instead of regular milk.
-It still tastes indulgent but feels more filling.
+Add a splash of vanilla protein shake in place of normal milk.
+It remains decadent but is more satisfying.

 Iced French Toast Latte for Fall